marinierb/DockerChallenge/README.md

 http://localhost | Hits the nginx default page http://localhost/app | Hits the *app* endpoint
-http://localhost/users | Hits the *users* endpoint which lists the users in the database
+http://localhost/users | Hits the *users* endpoint which lists the users in the database http://localhost/dbadminusers | Hits the *adminer* endpoint which redirects to the adminer server

 ## Part 2 - Deploy it to an Azure Container Group (IaaS)